nhcarrigan/becca-docs/docs/privacy-policy.md

 - `Experience Points`: Becca awards experience points based on your message activity.
 Becca does _not_ store message content or metadata.
 - `Last Seen`: Becca tracks the last time you were seen sending a message in the server for the cooldown and the level command.

-**Visibility**: This data is publicly visible through the `/community level` and `/community leaderboard` commands.
+**Visibility**: These data are publicly visible through the `/community level` and `/community leaderboard` commands.

 **Optout**: You can opt out of this data collection by using the `/optout` command, or by request in our [support server](https://chat.nhcarrigan.com).
 Your level data for a server is automatically deleted if you leave that server.

 ### Message Counts

 Becca keeps a count of the number of messages you have sent in a particular server.
-This data is used to display activity when a member leaves the server.
+These data are used to display activity when a member leaves the server.

 - `Server ID`: Becca uses the server ID to associate a record with a server.
 - `User ID`: Becca uses your Discord user ID to identify you and associate the database record with your account.
 - `Message Count`: Becca tracks the number of messages you have sent in a server.

-**Visibility**: This data is visible upon leaving a server.
+**Visibility**: These data are visible upon leaving a server.
 Keep in mind that message counts are also visible through Discord's native search feature.

-**Optout**: As this data is not personally identifiable, it cannot be opted out of or deleted.
-This data is automatically deleted when you leave a server.
-This data is also visible through Discord's native search feature.
+**Optout**: As These data are not personally identifiable, it cannot be opted out of or deleted.
+These data are automatically deleted when you leave a server.
+These data are also visible through Discord's native search feature.

 ### Moderation History

 Becca keeps a track of moderation actions taken against a user in a server.
-This data is used to facilitate future moderation decisions.
+These data are used to facilitate future moderation decisions.

 - `Server ID`: Becca uses the server ID to associate a record with a server.
 - `User ID`: Becca uses your Discord user ID to identify you and associate the database record with your account.
 - `Moderation Actions`: Becca tracks the number of times a moderation action has been applied.
 Becca does not track the reasons for a moderation action.

-**Visibility**: This data is only visible to members of a server who have the `Kick Members`, `Moderate Members`, or `Ban Members` permission.
+**Visibility**: These data are only visible to members of a server who have the `Kick Members`, `Moderate Members`, or `Ban Members` permission.
 Data from one server is not visible in another.

-**Optout**: To preserve the integrity of our moderation system, this data (which does not include PII) cannot be opted out of or deleted.
+**Optout**: To preserve the integrity of our moderation system, these data (which do not include PII) cannot be opted out of or deleted.

 ### Scheduled Post System